Top 10 Reasons to Hire an Edmonton Corporate Lawyer

-If an environmental issue arises and you don't have an attorney, consult one right away.
+If an environmental issue arises and you don't have a lawyer, consult one right away.
 Issues can come from manufacturing, emissions, developing raw materials, or waste disposal.

 There are other ways you can encounter environmental issues.
 You may buy land and learn later that it has hazardous waste beneath the surface.

-You'll need an attorney to sue the seller for not disclosing it.
-The attorney will pursue your case so the seller pays for cleanup costs.
+You'll need a lawyer to sue the seller for not disclosing it.
+The lawyer will pursue your case so the seller pays for cleanup costs.